Oscar-Otee/brewery-industry-app/README.md

 Brewery Industry App

 Welcome to Brewery Industry App, a program that brings to you all the breweries together with their retailers and wholesalers.
+It helps in randomly assigning retailers and wholesalers to the brewery.

 The program will provide information about the details of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery.
 It also provides the details of the retailers in the industry as well as wholesalers of the brewery.